How to add a custom storage volume#

 filesystem content type.

-To create a storage volume with the content type
+To create a custom storage volume with the content type

 block, add the